NBA's "Birdman" Andersen's home raided by Denver-area police

 He declined to give details about the investigation or the materials confiscated, except to say that the property taken was believed to be “connected to this case.”

-Neither the Nuggets nor Andersen’s agent, Mark Bryant, immediately responded to requests for comment.
-But the Denver Post quoted a Nuggets statement as saying Andersen had been excused from Thursday’s playoff game against the Los Angeles Lakers.
+Andersen’s agent, Mark Bryant, was not immediately available for comment.
+But the Nuggets issued a brief statement saying Andersen “has been excused from all team-related activities indefinitely as he deals with the reported investigation.”
+The club declined further comment.

 The flamboyant Andersen, nicknamed “Birdman” for his formidable leaping ability, spiked hairdo and colorful tattoos, is a 10-year veteran of the National Basketball Association.